skimotv/SkimoLive/README.md

 # SkimoLive
 This is based on Amazon's IVS

-the soruce code is stored in the master
+the source code is stored in the master

 To use the application run
 "npm create-react-app {app-name}"